 You can feel it wherever you go.

-Take some time to just meander and visit in town – especially the zócalo.
+Take some time to just meander and visit in town and interact with other kids and local families – especially the zócalo.

 Give your kids the time to look around, notice the local people and their peers.
 Let them see and experience how they live and play.
 And have them try some of their foods and entertainment.